anon-blue/anon.blue/README.txt

 454452 4333333333333333333333333 3333333333333333333333233333333333332323-//alsd
 kflskkj ksjvksjsfjnkdfvkdfjnmbmnbawhen you walk through the storm, hold your hea d up high and don't be afriad of the dark.
-A t the end of the storm, typing anty thing lara has a duck face i am no maui
+A t the end of the storm, typing anty thing fidujdhdddhduck face i am no maui

                                                m,n,n,mn                        i